Dedicated New York Car Accident Attorneys Serving the Bronx

 You and your family may also be entitled to compensation after a car accident if the negligence of the other driver and/or any additional parties led to the death of a relative.
 Damages that may be recovered in a wrongful death claim include the cost of medical care prior to your loved one’s passing (if applicable), funeral and burial or cremation expenses, loss of economic support, loss of the loved one’s support and services, and more.

 Serious car accident injuries and wrongful death in car crashes carry enormous costs.
-A New York City car accident lawyer at Maggiano, DiGirolamo & Lizzi can determine how much your case is worth and fight for the compensation you deserve.
+A Bronx New York car accident lawyer at Maggiano, DiGirolamo & Lizzi can determine how much your case is worth and fight for the compensation you deserve.

 What Should I Do After a Car Accident in New York City?